 David: I have been the CTO at Talent Funnel for a couple of years.
-We provide a high quality ATS (Applicant Tracking System) and career sites to companies looking to revolutionise their recruitment process and reduce the time and effort it takes to attract high quality candidates to their open vacancies.
+We provide a high quality ATS (Applicant Tracking System) and career sites to companies looking to revolutionize their recruitment process and reduce the time and effort it takes to attract high quality candidates to their open vacancies.
 We also have a very successful student job site which attracts millions of users each year looking to find jobs while they are at school, college and university.
 The site also provides advice and help to students on the bewildering job market.

-We are currently rebuilding our entire platform from scratch and centralising all of our services onto one platform to provide a seamless, tailored experience for both candidates and recruiters.
+We are currently rebuilding our entire platform from scratch and centralizing all of our services onto one platform to provide a seamless, tailored experience for both candidates and recruiters.
 The platform will drive our ATS, client career sites and our own job search engine and allow us to better use our data to help people find the most suitable jobs, faster.
 We are also using the rebuild to add modern features such as video responses from candidates, video interview functionality from within the ATS and candidate recommendations for employers, so they can be proactive in recruitment rather than having to wait for candidates to apply to them.